 3. Pond Scum and Sludge

 Some organic matter tends to stick to the sides and bottom of ponds.
-Over time, you may notice a slimy layer covering rocks, fountains, water features, and similar decorations.
+Over time, you may notice a slimy layer covering rocks, fountains, water features and similar decorations.
 Pond scum and sludge are major contributors to unwanted odors.
 This can happen due to several reasons.
 The most common include lawn fertilizers entering pond water via runoff and leaves falling in large quantities and sinking to the bottom of a pond.

 Yearly maintenance plans from a professional are essential for clearing up this waste.